Icinga/icinga2/doc/6-object-types.md

 and the configuration allows it.
 If a value associated with a tag is not able to be resolved, it will be dropped and not sent to the target host.

+Backslashes are allowed in tag keys, tag values and field keys, however they are also escape characters when followed by a space or comma, but cannot be escaped themselves.
+As a result all trailling slashes in these fields are replaced with an underscore.
+This predominantly affects Windows paths e.g. `C:\` becomes `C:_`.

 The database is assumed to exist so this object will make no attempt to create it currently.

 Configuration Attributes: